Siowyx/squash-analysis/README.md

 link https://squash-analysis.vercel.app/

-Study squash match/rallies by marking where the each shot bounces on the floor.
+Study squash match/rallies by marking where each shot bounces on the floor.